biosustain/dsp_nfcore_mag/README.md

 ## Computationally intensive steps

-Some processes in `nf-core/mag` are significantly more computationally demanding than others and should be scheduled on nodes with higher memory and CPU availability:
+Some processes (while having lots of data) in `nf-core/mag` are significantly more computationally demanding than others and should be scheduled on nodes with higher memory and CPU availability:

 - **Assembly (MEGAHIT / SPAdes)**
   - High memory usage, especially for co-assemblies